garazdawi/erlang.github.io/_posts/2021-5-12-My-OTP-24-Highlights.md

 ```

 The compiler can from this figure out that when `Ref` is created, there can be
-no messages in the mailbox of the process that contain `Ref` and therefore it
+no messages in the mailbox of the process that contains `Ref` and therefore it
 can skip all of those when receiving the `Reply`.

 This has always worked great in simple scenarios like this, but as soon as you
-have to make the scenarios a little more complex it tended to break the
+had to make the scenarios a little more complex it tended to break the
-compilers analysis and you would end up scanning the entire mailbox.
-For example
+compiler's analysis and you would end up scanning the entire mailbox.
+For example,
 in the code below Erlang/OTP 23 will not optimize the receive.

 ```erlang